The Lansdowne Heracles at the Getty Villa

-Jonathan Borofsky’s monumental aluminum sculpture, Molecule Man, towers the Berlin skyline at 30 meters (100 feet).
-Standing in a region once divided by the Berlin Wall, the work embodies themes of unity, connection and modernity.
+Jonathan Borofsky’s monumental aluminum sculpture, Molecule Man, towers over the Berlin skyline at 30 meters (100 feet).
+Standing in a region once divided by the Berlin Wall, the work embodies themes of unity, connection, and modernity.

-The German insurance company, Allianz, commissioned sculpture, which was to be located near their offices.
-Installed in 1999, the position was carefully and deliberately chosen.
-Molecule Man was strategically placed in the middle of the river Spree at the intersection of three districts (Treptow, Kreuzberg and Friedrichshain).
+The German insurance company, Allianz, commissioned the sculpture which was to be located near their offices.
+Installed in 1999, the site was carefully and deliberately chosen.
+Molecule Man was strategically placed in the middle of the river Spree at the intersection of three districts: Treptow, Kreuzberg, and Friedrichshain.
 The Spree once marked the division between East and West Berlin.

-There are two other Molecule Man sculptures in the United States – one in California and another in Iowa.
-All the cities sought public art that exhibits the modern concepts of globalization, unifying cultures and bringing people together.
-Exposing the fragility and similarities we share as well.
+There are two other Molecule Man sculptures in the United States: one in California and another in Iowa.
+All three cities sought public art that exhibits the modern concepts of globalization, unifying cultures, and bringing people together while exposing the fragility and similarities we share as well.

 Borofsky sees that in a “world governed by probability”, Molecule Man gives the sense of “finding wholeness and unity within the world”.
-Berlin is a city once separated by a wall in this area.
-This sculpture is a poignant example of the desire to amend the disunion and segregation.
+Berlin was once separated by a wall in this area.
+This sculpture is a poignant example of the desire to amend the disunion and segregation of the past.